WorshipCookies/LabStreamLayer_Applications/README.md

 This application is capable of recording several channels from the Bitalino Device.
 Currently, it is set to record 3 channels, which was tested on ECG (Electrocardiogram), EDA (Electrodermal Activity) and Respiration.
 To fully make it work it is necessary to run LabRecorder in parallel and link this app to it.

-This Application supports "parametrized execution", which kickstarts the recording process immediatly if run with a PlayerID Parameter.
-Example: C:\BitalinoRecorder.exe X; where X is the player ID.
+This Application supports "parametrized execution", which kickstarts the recording process immediatly if run with a PlayerID Parameter and a BITalino Device Index Number.
+Example: C:\BitalinoRecorder.exe X,Y; where X is the player ID and the Y is the BITalino Device Index in the Device List of the Interface.
 Important: Bitalino must be connected through Bluetooth for this method to work.

 # IntelRealSense Frame Capture Application